In This Article Expand or collapse the "in this article" section Organizational Legitimacy

 Origins

-• Dornbusch, Sanford M., and W. Richard Scott.
+• Dornbush, S. M., and W. R. Scott.
 Evaluation and the Exercise of Authority.
 San Francisco: Jossey-Bass, 1975.

-• Dowling, John, and Jeffrey Pfeffer.
+• Dowling, J., and J. Pfeffer.
 “Organizational Legitimacy: Social Values and Organizational Behavior.”
 Pacific Sociological Review 18.1 (1975): 122–136.

 DOI: 10.2307/1388226

 This paper provides a conceptualization of organizational legitimacy.
-Built on Parsons 1956, it emphasizes that organizations try to enhance their legitimacy by aligning their value systems with those of other organizations and the broader social system.
+Building on Parsons 1956, it emphasizes that organizations try to enhance their legitimacy by aligning their value systems with those of other organizations and the broader social system.
 Legitimacy serves as a constraint for organizations, but it will change and the organization has to adapt to it.
 A case of American Institute for Foreign Study illustrates these ideas.
-Available online by subscription.
+Available online by purchase or subscription.

-• Meyer, John W., and Brian Rowan.
+• Meyer, J. W., and B. Rowan.
 “Institutionalized Organizations: Formal Structure as Myth and Ceremony.”
 American Journal of Sociology 83.2 (1977): 340–363.

 DOI: 10.1086/226550

 Meyer and Rowan ground their approach in analyzing the source of formal structure.
 It proposes that an organization’s structure is driven by rationalized institutionalized rules or “institutional myths.”
 Organizations conforming to institutional myths will gain legitimacy and resources and thus increase their survival capabilities.
-Available online by subscription.
+Available online by purchase or subscription.

-• Parsons, Talcott.
-“Suggestions for a Sociological Approach to the Theory of Organizations—I.” Administrative Science Quarterly 1 (1956): 63–85.
+• Parsons, T. “Suggestions for a Sociological Approach to the Theory of Organizations-I.” Administrative Science Quarterly 1.1 (1956): 63–85.

 back to top